FelixSchoen/ParlorPlace/backend/guide/WEREWOLF_CHARACTER_CREATION.md

         [...]}
 )
 ```

-Furthermore, matching `DTO`s and `WerewolfRoleType`s have to be created, in order to accommodate the new role.
-A special case (not described in this guide) would be the creation of a new faction (say e.g. for the Lovers).
-This should still be pretty straightforward.

 The next step is to modify the `WerewolfGameRoleMapper`.
 Add new entries similar to the code shown below: